azhx/blagoblag/content/drafts/surviving-struts-cve.rst

 same reaction.
 After a few days of introspection and reviewing the evidence, I've come to the conclusion that Equifax made one giant, avoidable, mistake: not upgrading Struts immediately after a remote-code-execution vulnerability was disclosed in it.
-Everything else about this breach was an inevitably consequence of that mistake, combined with their internal architecture.
+Everything else about this breach was an inevitable consequence of that mistake, combined with their internal architecture.
 My best bet is 497 of the Fortune 500 couldn't survive that mistake either.
 "Just upgrade" is both valuable advice, and not particularly interesting to explore.